hillad3/PlayoffFantasyFootball_2023_2024/README.md

 A collection of R-language scripts for setting up and managing an NFL Playoff Fantasy contest.

 ## About
 - Playoff Fantasy Football is an elimination based version of Fantasy Football.
 Each contestant will create a diversified roster prior to the start of playoffs (Note: Multiple rosters are allowed per "owner", as long as each are paid for in full).
 All playoff games, including wildcards and the Super Bowl, will be considered in the scoring.
+Since teams are eliminated each week, the potential for earning points decreases unless your players/teams move onto the next round of the playoffs.
 - The roster will be locked from changes after submission to the Commissioner.
-- The Commissioner will provide weekly updates on Fantasy Team standings throughout the contest.
-- Scoring will follow typical Fantasy Football rules (detailed below).
+- Scoring will follow typical Fantasy Football rules (detailed below), with the exception that rosters will not be updated after submission.
 - Rosters must be submitted, valid, and paid for by the start of the first wildcard game.
 - Prizes will be awarded to the top 5 scoring entries.
-  - Prize purses will be announced after wildcard playoff weekend, since prizes are dependent on number of paid entries.
+  - Prize purses will be announced after wildcard playoff weekend, since prize purses are dependent on the number of paid entries.
 - If you think you're going to win, spread the word: The more participants, the larger the prizes.
 - If you think you're going to lose, spread the word: Imagine the commaraderie of shared experience!
+- The Commissioner will provide weekly updates on Fantasy Team standings throughout the contest.

 ## Team Selection
 - Pick your own team using the 'Signup Roster.xlsx' in the Forms folder.